 • [your project here]

-Other review criteria include (1) strength of proposal (2) interdisciplinary approach (3) likelihood of receiving future research funding for the proposed project and (4) meeting the University’s commitment to innovation (putting important ideas to use for the benefit of society).
+Other review criteria include (1) strength of proposal (2) interdisciplinary approach (3) likelihood of receiving future research funding for the proposed project and (4) meeting the University’s commitment to innovation (putting new ideas to use for the benefit of society).

 Full-time faculty (tenure, research, and clinical tracks) from all units at UNC are eligible to apply for funding.
 Adjunct faculty, post-docs, and medical residents are not eligible for this funding opportunity.
 Degree-seeking students of all levels may co-apply with a faculty member who meets the eligibility requirements.